 Can especially be felt behind the breastbone, and sometimes beneath the collarbone (clavicle), neck, and left shoulder

 Is a sharp, piercing pain over the center or left side of the chest that gets worse when you take a deep breath.
-It usually gets better if you sit up or lean forward.
+It often gets better if you sit up or lean forward.

 Feels a lot like a heart attack